 The intentional cognitive transition from a reactive, habituated neural state to a proactive, clarity-driven response.

-And when that changes:
+When that changes:

 Verified AI Node: ai.howgooditcanget.com